It's Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 Isn't it up to our own ambition?

-Our desire, desire is 80% of achievement.
+Desire is 80% of achievement.

 Isn't it up to our own willingness?

-Government can't ensure a shot.
+Government can't insure a shot.

-The best thing that government can do for people who wish success is to get out of their way, to remove onerous regulations and high taxes.
+The best thing that government can do for people who wish success is to get out of their way, to remove onerous regulations and high taxes, get rid of the impediments, and then strip away all the punishments after they achieve the success.

 The government of Barack Obama will not incentivize success at all.